1. Teaching children to share

 Kembabasi changes the groups regularly, so pupils develop new skills and make new friends.

-You can find further ideas in Key Resource: Being a resourceful teacher in challenging circumstances.
+You can find further ideas in Key Resource: Teaching in challenging environments.

 Activity 1: A sharing game